onqtam/headjack/src/numbers.md

 # How big is a Headjack transaction

-Interfaces post anchors to off-chain content with an IPFS CID hash and a merkle root.
-IDMs also anchor off-chain content (mainly user preferences & updates to social graph), but they also post authorizations to other accounts (interfaces) to post on behalf of users as integer pairs.
+Applications post anchors to off-chain content with an IPFS CID hash and a merkle root.
+IDMs also anchor off-chain content (mainly user preferences & updates to social graph), but they also post authorizations to other accounts (applications) to post on behalf of users as integer pairs.

-So the fields for a transaction by an interface/IDM (which will be the majority) are:
+So the fields for a transaction by an application/IDM (which will be the majority) are:
 - version: `4 bytes`
 - signature: [`65 bytes`](https://ethvigil.com/docs/eth_sign_example_code/#recovering-the-message-signer-in-the-smart-contract)
 - blob IPFS address: [`32 bytes`](https://proto.school/anatomy-of-a-cid/01)